bernhof/concat-cli/README.md

 # concat-cli
-Small commandline utility that concatenates files in a directory
+Commandline utility that concatenates files in a directory